normankarr/lhc-oc-classifiers/README.md

 #### `DeepSVDD`

 To run the DeepSVDD models, you will need to clone the original Deep-SVDD repository <https://github.com/lukasruff/Deep-SVDD-PyTorch> in the `models/DeepSVDD` folder.
 You will notice that there are two files already in `models/DeepSVDD`.
 Once we have cloned the Deep-SVDD repository we need to move this files into the networks folder.
-(Note that we will be overwriting the main.py file):
+(Note that we will be overwriting the original main.py file):

 Run these commands to set up DeepSVDD
 ```